d2s/Documentation/DIYNAS.md

 My knowledge about computer hardware is very limited.
 The actual hardware in the NAS is more or less selected by advices from the supplier of hardware.
 The most important objective was to get hardware which was supported by the OS.
 And the form factor of the cabinet also narrows the possibilities.
 The hardware in my NAS is probably not the best solution.
 But it works and that is for me the most important.<br />

-<h3>Replace Oracle Solaris as NAS SW?</h3>
+<h2>Replace Oracle Solaris as NAS SW?</h2>

 I have only used the trial version of Oracle Solaris 11.3.
 There are no updates and bugfixes for the trial version.
 Receiving updates and bugfixes cost money.
 That is the main reason for choosing other OS for my NAS.
 There are two options : either go for a special NAS SW ( as NAS4Free or FreeNAS) or use stock OS (as FreeBSD 11 or Ubuntu 16.10).

-After some testing of <a href="https://www.freebsd.org/" target="_blank">FreeBSD 11</a>, <a href="http://www.nas4free.org/" target="_blank">NAS4free</a> and <a href="http://www.freenas.org/" target="_blank">FreeNAS</a>&nbsp;I have decided to go for NAS4free.
+After some testing of <a href="https://www.freebsd.org/" target="_blank">FreeBSD 11</a>, <a href="http://www.nas4free.org/" target="_blank">NAS4free</a> and <a href="http://www.freenas.org/" target="_blank">FreeNAS</a> I have decided to go for NAS4free.
 I did not try Ubuntu 16.10.
 The decision to go for NAS4free is not scientific.
 I have two requirements for my NAS : ZFS and minimal effort to setup and use.
 And of course stability.
 There are also other NAS solutions but they are not built around ZFS.

-<h3>So, why NAS4free?</h3>
+<h2>So, why NAS4free?</h2>

 ZFS was developed by Sun Microsystems as part of OpenSolaris. <a href="http://open-zfs.org/wiki/Main_Page" target="_blank">OpenZFS</a> is now the main developer of the open source ZFS used in FreeBSD and Linux.

 I downloaded FreeNAS nightly build.
 FreeNAS did not boot properly on my hardware.
 I have read a lot of positive reviews of FreeNAS.
 Sorry it did not boot properly on my NAS and I dropped any further tests.